 The next step of taking strategic action is to get ahead by beginning the process of finding another job.
 Carve out some time to update your LinkedIn profile and make your resume attractive to employers.

 You can also start doing research on companies and positions you can apply to.
-If you need assistance updating your resume or preparing for interviews there are several amazing websites with career advice specifically for women that you can leverage.
+If you need assistance updating your resume or preparing for interviews there are several amazing websites with career advice that you can leverage.
 Be sure to check out our list of the best recession-proof jobs.

 3. Take advantage of current employment benefits